 A water heater is a home plumbing essential but like all appliances, it does have a limited service life.
 And when your water heater is about to fail, you had better be ready!

 Otherwise, you will be facing cold water just when you’re craving a hot shower and – even worse – dealing with possible water damage to your home.

 So be prepared.
-Learn how long a water heater typically lasts and what you can do to help it last longer.
+Learn how long a water heater lasts, when to replace your water heater and what you can do to help it last longer.

 How Long Does A Tank Water Heater Last?